smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 OneNote allows you to encrypt an entire section.
 As a replacement, I recommend you keep notes and documents that really need to be encrypted in a password manager.

+Alternatively, you can encrypt a subset of PDFs with a password.

 ## Other VS Code Markdown Extensions

 For Markdown, have a look at "Markdown All in One," "Markdown Paste," "Markdown Table Prettifier," and "Foam."